beeware/briefcase/docs/how-to/publishing/android.rst

 Bundle <https://developer.android.com/guide/app-bundle>`__ is a publishing format that includes all your app’s compiled code and resources.

-.. note:: AAB and APK
+.. admonition:: AAB and APK

     APK (Android Package) files can be directly installed on a device.
 AAB is a newer format that simplifies the process of uploading your app to the